Read customer stories

 Today, we’ll explore how a fictitious company, called Garden Pro, uses their data-first personas to drive behavior-rich, adaptive marketing content.
 These “micro experiences” deliver certain pieces of messaging depending on the type of visitor that arrives.

-Using this method, marketing teams can build adaptable, intelligent content assets, rather than commissioning numerous pieces.
-That can get expensive.
+Using this method, marketing teams can build adaptable, intelligent content assets, rather than commissioning numerous pieces, which can get expensive.

-But, it starts with a means to unify user data, inject behavior-rich segments into adaptive content and the customer experience, and how to gage the efficacy of these assets.
+But, it starts with a means to unify user data, inject behavior-rich segments into adaptive content and the customer experience, and gauge the efficacy of these assets.
 Let’s take a look at how data-first personas influence the construction of adaptive content.

-Adaptive content is sustainable content that is deisgned and constructed to adapt to various user types, formats, and devices.
+Adaptive content is sustainable content that is designed and constructed to adapt to various user types, formats and devices.
 It exists nimbly to serve specific user needs.

 Adaptive content is a pretty hot topic right now.
-It sounds like anyone who touches it, from web admin teams, to designers, to marketing squads, digital strategists, and all in-between, wants to make the most of it with whatever understanding that they have about adaptive content.
+It sounds like anyone who touches it, from web admin teams to designers to marketing squads, digital strategists and all in-between, wants to make the most of it with whatever understanding that they have.

-At first, it began as the concept of content that has more than one usage (content folks have been talking about adaptive content since forever.
-Instead of building one style of homepage to fit one viewport requirement, we also will include different versions of the content blocks, like titles, body copy, and whatnot, to adapt to phones, tablets, game consoles, and other numerous device.
+At first, it began as the concept of content that has more than one usage (content folks have been talking about adaptive content since forever).
+Instead of building one style of homepage to fit one viewport requirement, we'll also include different versions of the content blocks, like titles, body copy and whatnot, to adapt to phones, tablets, game consoles and other numerous device.